braschke/PleiadesUserDocumentation/GridCertificates.md

 ## Procedure

+**There seem to be problems with the GEANT User Certificates when using those with for example AMI.
+Please use the alternative way (see 2.
+"In case of problems") for the time being**

 1. Test your credentials (account_name / password) in [Certificate Manager SSO Check](https://cert-manager.com/customer/DFN/ssocheck/){:target="_blank" rel="noopener"} .
 If you encounter problems during the certificate request, please screenshot your status information in the SSO check portal for further debugging
 2. Request a Grid user certificate in [GEANT User Cert](https://cert-manager.com/customer/DFN/idp/clientgeant){:target="_blank" rel="noopener"} .
    - profile: GÉANT IGTF-MICS Personal